 Toronto is the most densely populated city in Canada and the fourth most populous in North America.
-It is the provincial capital of Ontario and the national centre for entertainment, finance and technology.
+It is the provincial capital of Ontario and the national center for entertainment, finance, and technology.
 Toronto is the home of all five of the major bank headquarters, numerous multinational corporations and a bubbling tech startup scene.

 A large part of Toronto’s success in the tech space has been due to their ability to create an open and supportive community.
 This community has grown exponentially over the last few years from a few individuals with an interest in technology to large, institution-backed incubators and tech events.